 - Application: Most flooring sealants are applied using some form of a brush.
 A simple foam brush can give you a very smooth, even application, although more elaborate bristle brushes can also be used.

 Before you begin, the floor has to be cleaned thoroughly.
 Any small particles that are left can end up embedded in the chemical.
 The sealant is generally applied in multiple coats, with each application being allowed to dry fully before proceeding.
 Make sure that you use a light hand and apply only a very thin, even coat each time, with no bubbles or rises.

 Types of Sealant

 The three main categories of flooring sealant are polyurethane, water-based, and solvent.
 Poly creates the strongest and most permanent coating, but can also be somewhat toxic and has a distinct odor that can linger.
 Water-based seals are more eco-friendly and less toxic, but also less effective.
 Solvent-based seals are strong, but can be quite toxic and need to be applied only in well-ventilated areas.

 Sealing is done to protect a floor and increase its effective lifespan.
 Some materials will need to be often sealed, while others can just be done once initially, and then left alone.
 Over time, an application of sealant may start to fade away.
-This wear can be reduced by pursuing a regular regimen of sweeping, vacuuming, or damp mopping to remove small grit particle that can tear at the protective layer.
+This wear can be reduced by pursuing a regular regimen of sweeping, vacuuming, or damp mopping to remove small grit particles that can tear at the protective layer.

 If using detergent to clean a floor that has been sealed previously, you should use a mild, ph-balanced solution.
-Then apply it gently with a mop or sponge, doing your best to avoid vigorous motions which could strip the seal away.
+Then apply it gently with a mop or sponge, doing your best to avoid vigorous motions that could strip the seal away.